nwalser/systems-engineering-ct1/week3/solutions.md

 # Task 5
 A1: It depends on the endianess of the processor.
 A2: It depends on the architecture of the processor.
 If it is a 64bit architecture the memory can only be divided into sections of size 4bytes.
 Therefore if a section can not be used completely it will get padded with zeros.
+The actual address is only known after linking

 # Task 6
 Variable Name   | Content       | Start address